szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ### How to encrypt the external data SSD?
+Now encrypt your external SSD using Bitlocker.
 <details><summary>Click here to expand</summary>

-Now encrypt your external SSD using Bitlocker:
 (You can also encrypt the drive if already some data is on it)
 1. **Connect** the drive to your Windows 7/10 Professional (or higher) PC
 1. Search in Windows for `Bitlocker` which should bring up a control panel option called **Manage Bitlocker** and open it